ttymck/pyalgotrade/doc/bitcoincharts_example.rst

     .
     .

-We can now take advantage of :class:`pyalgotrade.barfeed.csvfeed.GenericBarFeed` to load the resampled file and backtest a Bitcoin strategy.
+We can now take advantage of :class:`quantworks.barfeed.csvfeed.GenericBarFeed` to load the resampled file and backtest a Bitcoin strategy.
 We'll be using a VWAP momentum strategy for illustration purposes:

 .. literalinclude:: ../samples/bccharts_example_2.py